SEACrowd/.github/profile/README.md

 ## I'm still confused.
 Could you please help me?

 Definitely.
-Please feel free to ask in `#general` on Discord or message one of the initiators so we can help you. :wink:
+Please feel free to ask in `#general` on Discord or message one of the moderators so we can help you. :wink:

 ## Citation